Skip to main content

 About

-Upload Labs is a single player simulation game with a science fiction theme.
+Upload Labs is a single player economy management game with economy and science fiction themes.
 It was developed by EnigmaDev Studios and was released on October 3, 2025.
-It received positive reviews from players.
+It received very positive reviews from players.

 Skip User Reviews